 All of the stills required a light to moderate amount of retouching.
-Nothing too complicated.
-I always add a light layer of grain on top.
+Nothing too complicated and I always add a light layer of grain on top.

 I didn't have much to work with so I simply decided to do variations on a theme.
 The various patterns were informed by an earlier DVD release of Guitry's films, a decorative element that the Arrow producers wanted me to carry over to this set.
 In the end, they went with the first idea seen below.
 I was told at some point that the box and booklet cover would simply re-use the image for Remontons les Champs-Élysées, so there was no separate round of box/booklet cover designs.

 See the concept above?
 Using Topaz Adjust and Akvis Sketch, you can make photos look like they were drawn by hand.
 It's certainly not perfect, but it can often result in something interesting.
 (The picture frames came from a free stock photo website.)